Updated on February 3, 2021:

 - Idaho and Utah banned abortion if Roe v.
 Wade is overturned

-- Oklahoma and Utah amended their clinic regulations
+- Ohio, Oklahoma and Utah amended their clinic regulations

 - Indiana and Utah added to their counseling requirements